Nassim Shamama: Flight and exile

 Following the Mejba Revolt and the suspension of the Constitution of 1861, Shemama left for Paris on June 8, 1864, officially on a mission to negotiate a new loan, but actually escaping the country taking with him key financial dossiers, compromising documents and twenty million rials, accumulated through abuses of his position.
 He moved to number 47 rue du Faubourg-Saint-Honoré, buying hotels in the rue de Chaillot, a country house in Beaumont-sur-Oise and a property in Sèvres.

 The Franco-Prussian War of 1870 forced him to leave for Italy.
 He settled permanently in Livorno in 1871, from where he continued to manage his property in the Hara.
 King Victor-Emmanuel II secured for him the rank of papal count, making him the first Jew to acquire this title.
+He died on 24 January 1873 in Livorno, Italy.

 Legacy and lawsuits

 Shamama died childless and a number of family members both in Tunisia and abroad sought to stake a claim to his vast fortune.
 In addition his estate was pursued by the Bey of Tunis, who sought to recover some of the funds that Shamama had stolen.
-Prime Minister Mustapha Khaznadar agreed a deal with three of Shamama's heirs to settle all claims in return for 5% of their inheritance, but it transpired that this money would have been kept by Khaznadar himself and not remitted to the state treasury.
+Prime Minister Mustapha Khaznadar came to an arrangement with three of Shamama's heirs to settle all claims in return for 5% of their inheritance, but it transpired that this money would have been kept by Khaznadar himself and not remitted to the state treasury.
 The heirs in Tunisia then sought assistance from the French and Italian consuls and left Tunisia for Livorno.
 Central to the disputes was a disagreement about who had jurisdiction over Shamama's affairs; born a Tunisian, he was rumoured to have adopted Italian nationality.
 In 1878 a Livorno court decided that he had died stateless, having renounced his Tunisian nationality.
 These successive court cases spanned more than fifteen years in all.

 The Bey initiated proceedings in France against Shamama's old patron Mahmoud Ben Ayed; once a French arbitration panel found Ben Ayed liable to repay a large sum to the Bey, Ben Ayed began his own case against the Shamama estate, arguing that Shamama had been in league with his enemies to despoil him of his rightful belongings.
 Ben Ayed's case failed, but with the Bey of Tunis still seeking restitution, Shamama's heirs sold their interest in the estate to Baron Erlanger for 11 million francs in 1879.
 In October 1881 Erlanger signed a convention with the Tunisian government that divided the estate with 72% remaining with Erlanger and just 22% to the Tunisian government.
 Over the following years the Tunisian government actually recuperated less than 8 million francs while Erlanger retained 20 million.